Simulation cockpit: Software

 One of the first software requirements for a simpit is a suitable flight simulator to provide the graphics, sound and instrument outputs for the pit.
 To date, the majority of civilian simpits are built around Microsoft Flight Simulator, and most military pits use Falcon 4.0 as a base, but as of 2013 the Digital Combat Simulator series has spurred interest for the A-10 as well.
 X-Plane 11 is also a powerful software package, with strong support for multiple screens.

 Voice communication (VoIP) software is commonly integrated into a simpit, as this allows real-time communication with other virtual pilots.

 Other software may be custom written to control hardware aspects of the pit; e.g. an interpreter for an MFD or a custom listener to implement an AoA Indexer.
 In many cases the need for custom software can be removed by using control hardware with a comprehensive SDK or API, but frequently an off-the-shelf solution is not available for unique instruments and so citation software is needed.

+Car racing sim rigs

+In sim racing, the seat, wheel and pedals are often held together via a sturdy frame made from aluminum profiles or similar, such that the parts do not move from each other during.
+This provides more stiffness and better performance, and can particularly be of importance when using more powerful sim racing equipment such as high-torque direct-drive sim racing wheels or heavy-duty load cell pedals of which some regularly can be used with 100 kg of force.
+The frame as such becomes the "skeleton" of which the other components of the rig is attached to.
+Other accessories such as a gear stick or hand brake can also be attached to the same frame as the seat, wheel and pedals.

+Many high-quality frames are made of aluminum profiles with T-slots which are modular and can provide good position adjustability for the seat, wheel and pedals.
+Only the frame itself can in many cases weigh more than 50-60 kg, and can occupy a floor area of 1.4 meter length by 66 cm wide.
+In addition, extra area is needed for the seat and monitors, and with a common three-monitor setup the whole rig can easily span an area of 1.4 m × 1.4 m.

+The height of the rig depends on amongst other things the seating style.
+A distinction is often made between the upright and more versatile GT or sports car style seating on one hand, and the lower and more specialized near-lying Formula One style seating.
+Rig heights can vary, but the two mentioned types can for example give total rig height above the floor at 120 cm (GT) or 80 cm (F1).
+The GT style is more common for several reasons: